ICAS Ethics Board

 Norman Murray (Chairman)

-Mr Norman L Murray is Chairman of premium international spirits company The Edrington Group Limited whose brands include The Macallan, The Famous Grouse, Highland Park as well as Brugal rum and Snow Leopard vodka.
+Mr Norman L Murray was Chairman of premium international spirits company The Edrington Group Limited whose brands include The Macallan, The Famous Grouse, Highland Park as well as Brugal rum and Snow Leopard vodka.

-He is a past President of the Institute of Chartered Accountants of Scotland, and a past Chairman of the British Venture Capital Association.
+He is a past President of the Institute of Chartered Accountants of Scotland and a past Chairman of the British Venture Capital Association.
 Norman also chaired the independent committee charged with establishing Audit Firm Governance Code, published by the Financial Reporting Council in 2010.